atharva-kakarot/simple-weather-app/README.md

 - Search for weather by city name.
 - Displays current temperature, humidity, wind speed, and weather conditions.
-- Responsive design for mobile and desktop views.
 - Easy-to-use interface.

 ## Technologies Used